Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |1nd|1 Action|30 feet|V,S|Instantanious|Evocation|Attack/Dexterity|

 You send out an arcane orb towards a creature that you can see within range.
 On a hit the taget takes 2d6 thunder damage.
 After the attack, the arcane orb lingers behind the target.
 On your next turn, you can pull the orb towards you as a bonus action.
-All creatures in a line must succeed a dexterit saving throw or take 2d6 force damage, halved on a save.
+All creatures in a line must succeed a dexterity saving throw or take 2d6 force damage, halved on a save.

-**At Higher Levels.** When cast with a spell slot of 2nd level or higher the damage increaes by 1d6 on both parts.
+**At Higher Levels.** When cast with a spell slot of 2nd level or higher the damage increases by 1d6 on both parts.

 ---